spotinst/help/src/docs/ocean/tools-and-integrations/prometheus/scrape.md

 `helm install my-release spot/ocean-metric-exporter`

 ### Via Infrastructure as Code
-Alternatively, use the [Terraform module](https://registry.terraform.io/modules/spotinst/ocean-metric-exporter/spotinst/latest) to incorporate the exporter in your Infrastructure as Code aC setup.
+Alternatively, use the [Terraform module](https://registry.terraform.io/modules/spotinst/ocean-metric-exporter/spotinst/latest) to incorporate the exporter in your Infrastructure as Code (IaC) setup.

 ### Via Kubernetes CLI